 - Clear communication

 Overseeing your team and the broader business is critical to be able to keep things running smoothly and rectify issues quickly before they get out of hand.
 This involves keeping an eye on everything from employee engagement to process efficiencies and budgets.
 Skills include:

-With these skills in tow, you’ll be in a great position to push for a promotion and move up to management.
+With these essential management skills in tow, you’ll be in a great position to make a strong case for a promotion and move up to management.

 Receive free advice to help give you a competitive edge in your career.